 With Mammoet’s gantry systems there is virtually no limit as serial applications enable us to adapt them for just about any weight.
 When the world’s largest tunnel boring machine (TBM) – nicknamed Bertha – broke down while drilling underneath the city of Seattle, Mammoet engineered a gantry lifting system capable of hoisting the machine’s damaged cutter drive module up out of the ground through a specially prepared shaft.
 The unit was then rotated and lowered into a saddle so that repair work could begin.
 This solution used a unique arrangement of 48 hydraulic cylinders to create a self-balancing gantry tower for smooth execution of the lifting operation.
 This tailor-made lifting arrangement enabled Bertha’s operators to bring her back into service quickly and meet their schedules.

 Mammoet’s heavy lifting fleet includes state-of-the-art equipment, designed by our own engineers and manufactured to meet our clients’ needs.
-All our heavy lifting machinery is less than 10 years old and is subject to rigorous maintenance schedules, which exceed manufacturer recommendations.
 Our fleet is dispersed around the world, and our equipment is ready for deployment on every continent.
 This commitment to quality gives clients in every sector added peace of mind, knowing that well-maintained, modern and specialized equipment will be used to secure the critical path of their project.

 The power of our equipment means nothing without creative engineering, a careful plan and the right expertise for a safe operation.
 We understand how to prepare and carry out lifting jobs in a way that delivers our customers’ projects on time.
 Mammoet attends to each of the critical factors of heavy lifting in the greatest possible detail: engineered rigging studies are performed to ensure maximum safety and efficiency; objects are weighed and their centers of gravity are determined; plans are drafted to ensure that lifting operations fit the overall project path and contribute to optimization of project timings; and finally, Mammoet’s lifting professionals execute the plan according to the highest safety standards.
 In many cases, Mammoet’s approach shortens project times significantly, helping customers reduce downtime and get new capacity up and running as early as possible.